Christian Mayr trained in Germany as a portraitist. He probably visited White Sulphur Springs, Virginia (now...view artist

 - Students will create a work of art that represents slavery.

-1. Provide each student with a copy of the attached Image Analysis Chart.
+1. Provide each student with a copy of the Image Analysis Chart.
 Have the class examine Kitchen Ball at White Sulphur Springs, Virginia and Plantation Burial.
 Encourage students to record their observations on the Image Analysis Charts.

 2. Divide the class into pairs.
 Assign each pair of students to complete one Image Analysis Chart by combining their individual observations to create the best possible Image Analysis Chart.
 Allowing students to look at their Image Analysis Charts, hold a whole-class discussion focused on the following questions: